JiayuanDing100/awesome-graph-papers-in-biology/README.md

 ### Drug discovery

+Predicting the properties of molecules or compounds is a fundamental problem in drug discovery

+Each molecule is represented as a graph

+The fundamental problem: how to represent a whole molecule (graph)

 Utilising graph machine learning within drug discovery and development, Arxiv, 2021,

 Drug-drug adverse effect prediction with graph co-attention, Arxiv, 2019, citation: 15

 ### Diffusion maps: